 Meanwhile, the percentage of people in America who've experienced a traumatic event is roughly 70%, yet only 8% of them go on to develop symptoms of PTSD.

 Could we apply the same percentages to our pet dogs?

-I think that given the number of pet dogs abandoned or placed in shelters, injured in fights with other dogs, and the number who’ve been mistreated by their owners, or mishandled by their trainers, groomers or vet techs, not to mention those who’ve been hit by a car, gotten lost, were fought over during a divorce, etc., I'd be very surprised if the number of dogs who’ve experienced some type of trauma wasn’t at least 70%.
-And I’d also be surprised if the number of dogs who’ve developed PTSD, as a result, wasn’t very close to the figure of 8% found in human beings.
+Given the number of pet dogs abandoned or placed in shelters, injured in fights with other dogs, and the number who’ve been mistreated or mishandleds, not to mention those who’ve been hit by a car, gotten lost, etc., I'd be very surprised if the number of dogs who’ve experienced some type of trauma wasn’t at least 70%.
+And the number of dogs who’ve developed PTSD, as a result is probably very close to the figure of 8% found in human beings.
 In fact, I think you could easily double or even triple that!

 (scroll down for more)

 There are 4 levels of emotional trauma in dogs which I would liken to bruises, wounds, injuries, and damage.